 Used in-series when a sketch about the Libertarian Party have them needing to use the suspiciously similar version of various songs because they can't afford the real ones.
 Such as "Airborn mini-dirt" (Dust in the Wind) and "We are the Victors" (We are the Champions).
 They still got sued for "Friend choo-choo" (Love Train).

 A large amount of the music used for Robot Chicken are suspiciously similar versions of many popular tunes from movies, television shows, and even video games.
 This makes sense as parodies are a big part of Robot Chicken.

 The Teletoon-animated seasons of Johnny Test use their own theme song, which is a Suspiciously Similar Song version of... the original Johnny Test theme song (from when the series was animated by Warner Bros.).
 The "same franchise as the original music" deal strikes again!

 Also occurs on the Cartoon Network broadcast version.

 Incidentally, while the original Johnny Test theme sounds highly styled after your average top 40 rock band, the second series theme song is actually a suspiciously similar Version of "American Idiot".

 One episode of the Angry Beavers featured a suspiciously similar version of "Say You'll Be There" by the Spice Girls.

-Futurama does some almost indistinguishable please-don't-sue-us versions of songs like "Happy Birthday To You" and "Santa Claus Is Coming To Town" - the latter has to be listened to very, very closely.
+Futurama does some almost indistinguishable please-don't-sue-us versions of songs like "Happy Birthday To You"note Which was later litigated into the public domain and "Santa Claus Is Coming To Town" - the latter has to be listened to very, very closely.
 The excuse in the director's commentary was 'we thought it'd be alright because the songs would have changed over the years'.